Zibri/TapeTests/README.md

 Connect a **real** "datasette" (Commodore C2N).
 Reset the tape counter to 000.

 Write the file "tap204060.tap" to tape using the U2+
 Rewind the tape to 000 (where you started recording),
 Dump the tape with U2+.
 Save the file "dump2.tap".

+## Test C

+Turn on the C64, and wait at least 10 minutes before starting the test.

+Connect a **real** "datasette" (Commodore C2N).
+Reset the tape counter to 000.

+Write the file "EvilDead_REMASTERED.tap" to tape using the U2+
+Rewind the tape to 000 (where you started recording),
+Dump the tape with U2+.
+Save the file "dump3.tap".

 ### Analyze results.